norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 	- An inline policy for accessing our secret envars Creating this policy is surprisingly unintuitive.
 Specify _Elastic Container Service_ (no alias for ECS) and Elastic Container Service Task.
 The policy should look like this:
+{{< gist norton120 d07535142a3cf363679a7aacbca94196 >}}
+Next, create the Service role (think role assumed within the container).
+This is pretty straightforward, but is good because you can add specific services to this role later as needed.

 12. #### Create an empty CodeDeploy Application